NicholasDuer/recursive-webcrawler/README.md

 pages.

-To project is built using Gradle.
+The project is built using Gradle.
 To build, navigate to the recursive-webcrawler directory.
 Then, type the following into your terminal or command prompt:

 ```